dandevri/website/posts/articles/a-typical-day.md

 tags: ["article", "day", "life", "work"]
 layout: layouts/post.njk
 permalink: /articles/{{ slug }}/index.html
+cover: /static/img/share/my-typical-day.png
+sentence: A bunch of people over on Twitter sharted sharing their posts about their typical days.
+Colin Devroe was the one who started it.
 ---

 A bunch of people over on Twitter sharted sharing their posts about their _typical days_.
 [Colin Devroe](http://cdevroe.com/2021/01/07/my-typical-day/) was the one who started it.
 I've always wanted to add a **daily-routine** page on this website so I thought it was nice to chime in.